ena83/tokigames-api/README.md

 Packaging structure of this project is based domain/business function followed by package structure following Hexagonal Architecture

-* `com.tokigames.api.flights` (Business function/domain)
+* `com.tokigames.api.flights` (Business function/domain).
-* `com.tokigames.api.flights.adapter` (Adapter layer for which application need to communicate with, it translate whatever comes from delivery mechanism into method call in the `application`)
+* `com.tokigames.api.flights.adapter` (Adapter layer for which application need to communicate with, it translate whatever comes from delivery mechanism into method call in the `application`).
-* `com.tokigames.api.flights.application` (Application layer for specific service/)
+* `com.tokigames.api.flights.application` (Application layer to collaborate services and domain objects).
-* `com.tokigames.api.flights.domain` (Business domain logic should be reside here)
+* `com.tokigames.api.flights.domain` (Business domain logic should be reside here).
-* `com.tokigames.api.flights.port` (Port layer (interfaces) that need to be implemented by adapters)
+* `com.tokigames.api.flights.port` (Port layer (interfaces) that need to be implemented by adapters).

 ### Command to start the project